 Come and meet our animals – including pygmy goats, our Kune-Kune Pigs, reptiles, bunnies and guinea pigs, plus lots more!
-Why not feed the animals, play on the tractors and new go-karts, let off steam in the straw barn and then wander down the paddocks.
-We also have a daily itinerary running all year round.
+Why not feed the animals, play on the tractors and new Go-Go Tractors, let off steam in the straw barn and then wander down the paddocks.
+Our Farm staff are always at hand to assist you with Animal handling and give information.

 THE VILLAGE GREEN